 Feeding Frequency: Several feedings per day - Offer only what they can consume in 3 minutes or less with multiple feedings per day.

 Rosy Barbs are easy to care for provided their water is kept clean and at the proper temperature.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-Replace 25 - 50% of the tank water at least once a month.
-If the tank is densely stocked 20 - 25% should be replaced weekly or every other week.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+Replace 25 to 50% of the tank water at least once a month.
+If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.

-The Rosy Barb will swim in all parts of the tank and they are a good sized fish.
+The Rosy Barb are good-sized fish that will swim in all parts of the tank.
 They can reach up to 4 inches in length.
-A school will need at least a 20 gallon aquarium but as they are very active swimmers, a tank that is 30 inches long and 30 gallons or more is ideal.
-They prefer cooler water at between 64-72° F (18-22° C).
+A school will need at least a 20-gallon aquarium, but as they are very active swimmers, a tank that is 30 inches long and 30 gallons or more is ideal.
+They prefer cooler water, between 64 and 72° F (18-22° C).
 Additionally, the tank should be securely covered as these fish are skilled jumpers and will probably do so if given the opportunity.